nethesis/icaro/docs/_docs/components.md

 - Dedalo talks to Wax and checks if the user is already authorized to access Internet.
   If not, the smartphone client is redirect to Wings captive portal (**2** in figure)

 - The user is forced to login using one of the available methods.

 - When the authentication is done, Wings sends an authorization message to Dedalo using [JSON interface](http://coova.github.io/CoovaChilli/JSON/) (**3** in figure)

 - Dedalo asks authorization confirmation to Wax, if the authorization is granted (**4** in figure)

+### Secondary interactions
+- After hours or days, if the hotspot's owners have enabled the surveys, an email or sms are sent to the users
+- The users click on the link inside the email or sms and fill the feedbacks or reviews
+- When survey has finished a recap email is sent to the hotspot owner